-Why You Need a Daytona Beach Theft Lawyer
+Why You Need a Theft Lawyer Near You in Daytona Beach, FL

 Prosecutors in Florida courts use multiple main criteria for proving an accusation.
 First, that the offender intentionally acquired the property using unlawful means.
 Then, that the theft was intended to deprive the owner’s right to the property, either temporarily or permanently.

 If you’re facing accusations of theft, you’ll need an attorney to defend your rights in court aggressively.
 Typical defenses include:

 - Proving that the offender has a valid reason to believe that they had joint ownership of the property

 - The defendant acquired the property for lawful use or had legal rights over the property to dispose of as they wanted

 - The offender acted out of hardship or necessity

 - The offender acted under duress or pressure from a third person

 - The offender believed that they had the consent of the owner to use or acquire the property

 - The defendant was acting under the influence of alcohol or drugs and did not know what they were doing